 The MTC-X Mobile Cart Mounted Fuel Polishing System

 The MTC HC Systems are mobile pallet mounted systems and are available in three variants.
 The 50 and 90 GPM systems utilize a single pallet, and the 150 GPM system uses two pallets with a connection hose.
+The 300 GPM System is a skid mounted system.
 All systems utilize a primary bag filter, a secondary centrifugal water separator/purifier, and a tertiary fine filter.
 Multiple discharge ports allow for the bypassing of the fine filters until the bulk of contaminants are removed with primary and secondary filtration.
-The MTC HC 50 system utilizes a pneumatic pump (air supply by customer) and multiple electric power configurations are available for the MTC HC 90 and 150.
+The MTC HC 50 system utilizes a pneumatic pump (air supply by customer) and multiple electric power configurations are available for the MTC HC 90, 150 and 300.

 The MTC HC 150 Pallet Mounted Fuel Polishing System

 The FPS Compact Series are wall mounted Fuel Polishing Systems available in seven (7) variants ranting from 80 gallons per hour up to 900 gallons per hour.
 Three (3) systems are 12 Volt or 24 Volt powered and three (3) are available in either 110v/60hz or 230v/50hz.
 The highest capacity FPS CX-F is available only in 230v/50hz.
 All are equipped with a controller that allow for programming fuel polishing and sensors to alert when filters require attention, shut down due to restricted flow (filter change required) or detection of a leak.
 Options are available to clean base or “belly” tanks using a multi-path flow control system that assures tanks are thoroughly cleaned regardless of number or placement of internal tank baffles or tank support obstructions.